- Baltimore Aikido is fully reopening for indoor training beginning Monday, June 7, with COVID-19 precautions.

 - Please do not attend practice unless you are fully vaccinated.

-- Baltimore City requires masking indoors at this time.
-Please wear a mask at all times inside the dojo until further notice.
+- Baltimore City no longer requires masking indoors - wearing a mask in the dojo is optional.

 - New and prospective members: Please contact us with any any questions you may have.